Applifting/link-shortener/README.md

 Landing page - Redirects to /links/about.

 **/links/about**
-Displays information about the page.
+Displays information about the application.

 **/<link_endpoint>**
 Redirects to the URL corresponding to its respective endpoint.